OHBA-analysis/osl-dynamics/README.rst

     conda activate osld
     pip install -e .

+If you're using a Mac then use the ``envs/mac.yml`` file to create the conda environment instead of ``envs/linux.yml``.
 Note, the conda environments use ``pip`` to install TensorFlow, you may need to load/install additional libraries (such as CUDA/cuDNN) if you have GPU support.

 Developers might want to clone the repo using SSH instead of HTTPS: